getify/You-Dont-Know-JS/async & performance/ch4.md

 }
 ```

 How does this work?
-The `foo(..)` call is asynchronously completing, and doesn't `try..catch` fail to catch asynchronous errors, as we looked at in the middle of Chapter 3?
+The `foo(..)` call is asynchronously completing, and doesn't `try..catch` fail to catch asynchronous errors, as we looked at in Chapter 3?

 We already saw how the `yield` lets the assignment statement pause to wait for `foo(..)` to finish, so that the completed response can be assigned to `text`.
 The awesome part is that this `yield` pausing *also* allows the generator to `catch` an error.
 We throw that error into the generator with this part of the earlier code listing: